Nick-Sigua/Election_Analytics_Sigua/Fifth_Blog_Probability_Models.md

 * **Georgia.** Biden's win margin in Georgia is over 5%.
 Given Biden's average support in Georgia is 47%, relative to Trump's average support of 46.63%, Biden's projected win margin overstates his advantage in the polls by a notable degree.
 This also means Biden would carry the 16 electoral votes from Georgia.

 * **North Carolina.** Biden's win margin in North Carolina is just over 4%.
+Given Biden's average support in North Carolina is 48.35%, relative to Trump's average support of 46.47%, Biden's projected win margin slightly overstates his advantage in the polls.
+This also means Biden would carry the 15 electoral votes from Georgia.

-Given Biden's average support in Georgia is 47%, relative to Trump's average support of 46.63%, Biden's projected win margin overstates his advantage in the polls by a notable degree.
-This also means Biden would carry the 16 electoral votes from Georgia.
+* **Iowa.** Biden's win margin in Iowa is just over 4%.
+Given Biden's average support in North Carolina is 48.35%, relative to Trump's average support of 46.47%, Biden's projected win margin slightly overstates his advantage in the polls.
+This also means Biden would carry the 15 electoral votes from Georgia.

 based on my probabilistic model and resulting win margins, biden has the clear advantage.